ccorcos/meteor-swipe/README.md

 This package comes with all the bells and whistles for creating an app with swiping between pages.
 Checkout [this repo for some examples](https://github.com/ccorcos/meteor-swipe-examples).

+## To Do

+- Document setPageHard
+- fix swiping inside a swipe-control
+- mobile vertical scrolling

 ## Getting Started